 When the sun sets it becomes even more magical.
 The orange sky colors the same as the orange mosses on the boulders and together with the white sand and the blue ocean it is perfect photo for a postcard!

 There are lots of free camps along the coast, which make it very easy to access the beach during sunset or sunrise.
 If you prefer to stay at a hostel or hotel, St. Helens is your best chance to get accommodation for a reasonable price.

 If you don’t have that much time but you really want a nice impression of the Island, check out Tasmania in 2 Days: Bay of Fires and Wineglass Bay

 North East Tasmania

 After the Bay of Fires, you’ll start to drive to the West.
-The North-Eastern part you cross isn’t much explored.
-Yet there are quite a few stops worth it to make between Eddystone Point and Launceston!
+The North-Eastern part you cross isn’t much to explore, yet there are quite a few stops worth it between Eddystone Point and Launceston!

 Little Blue Lake

 From Eddystone Point it is only a 40 km road trip to Little Blue Lake.
 Like the name suggests, it is a small lake with incredibly blue water.
 When I saw it, for a moment I thought I was in Canada.